centridsol/EFCoreAutoMigrator/README.md

 In the EFCoreAutoMigrator library, MigrationProviders are responsible for creating and interacting with the auto-migration tables for the various databases.
 EFCoreAutoMigrator comes with providers for Postgres, MSSQL, MySQL, and SQLLite baked in.

-If you want to create your own provider class (i.e for a particular database) you can do this by creating a class the inherits the `MigrationProvider` class.
+If you want to create your own provider class (i.e for a particular database) you can do this by creating a class that inherits the `MigrationProvider` class.
 An example of this is below (For method code examples, look at the MigrationProviders already written.
-See [src/MigrationProviders](src/MigrationProviders)):
+See [src/MigrationProviders/Providers](src/MigrationProviders/Providers)):

 ```c#
 class MSSQLMigrations : MigrationsProvider